Continuous Invariance Learning: Difficulty of Existing Methods in Continuous Domain Tasks

-\textbf{Remark on the Setting and Assumption.} Suppose there are infinite samples in each domain, the loss in domain $t$ is $\cR^t(\bw, \Phi)$.
-If $\Phi=\Phi_v$, $\cR^t(\bw, \Phi)$ is the same for all domains, leading to zero penalty.
-If $\Phi=\Phi_s$, the loss in domain $t$ deviates from the average loss by a variance according to the assumption, which induces a penalty that scales linearly with the number of environments.
-Hence, in this case, REx can easily identify the invariant feature mask since the spurious feature mask will have a much larger penalty.
-This is probably the minimal setting to show whether a method can learn invariance.
-Our following theoretical results show that, \emph{even in such a simple setting, REx can fail} if there are many environments and the sample size in each environment is limited.
-Note that based on this minimal setting, it is easy to construct failure cases for REx for more complex settings.
+\textbf{Remark on the Setting and Assumption.} { Recall that $\cR^t(\bw, \Phi)$ represents the expected loss of $(\bw, \Phi)$ in domain $t$.
+When $\Phi=\Phi_v$, the loss is the same across all domains, resulting in zero penalty.
+However, when $\Phi=\Phi_s$, the loss in domain $t$ deviates from the average loss, introducing a penalty that increases linearly with the number of environments.
+In this case, REx can easily identify the invariant feature if we have an infinite number of samples in each domain.
+However, if we have multiple environments with limited sample sizes in each, REx can fail with a constant probability.
+This limitation will be discussed further in the following parts. }

 Let $\cG^{-1}: [0, 1] \xrightarrow[]{} [0, \infty)$ denote the inverse of the cumulative density function: $\cG(t) = P(z \leq t)$ of the distribution whose density is $p(z) = 1 - 1/2 \exp(-\lambda z) $ for $z>0$.
 Proposition~\ref{prop:continous_env_risk} below shows that REx fails when there are many domains but with a limited number of samples in each domain.